vglazer/vglazer.github.io/_posts/2025-07-22-gemini-cli-notes.md

                 "WebFetchTool",
                 "WriteFileTool"]
 ```
-- You can also use the `excludeTools` setting in `settings.json` to remove tools from the default list.
-For example, adding `"execludeTools": ["ShellTool"]` to `settings.json` will remove `Shell` from the list of availalbe `/tools`.
+- You can also use the `excludeTools` setting in `settings.json` to remove specific tools from the default list.
+For example, adding `"execludeTools": ["ShellTool"]` to `settings.json` will remove `Shell` from the list of available `/tools`.
-- A tool listed in both `coreTools` and `excludeTools` is excluded.
-This means that you could set `coreTools` to the default set of tools and list just the ones you want to disallow in `excludeTools`.
-For example, if `settings.json` includes
+- A tool listed in both `coreTools` and `excludeTools` is _excluded_.
+This means that you could list the default tool set in `coreTools` and specify just the ones you want to disallow in `excludeTools`.
+- For example, if `settings.json` contains the following
 ```
 "coreTools": ["EditTool",
                 "GlobTool",